mulshankar/AdvancedLaneDetection_Sankar/Writeup_Sankar.md

 ![alt text][image3]

-In addition to the gradient thresholding, it is possible to use the RGB or HSV (Hue, Lightness and Saturation) channels to perform some color thresholding.
-Below is an exampple of lane detection purely by color thresholding.
+In addition to the gradient thresholding, it is possible to use the RGB or HSV (Hue, Lightness and Saturation) channels of an image to perform some color thresholding.
+Below is an example of lane detection purely by color thresholding.

 ![alt text][image4]

-One could perform logical operations between the two thresholded images to obtain a better combined lane detection scheme.
+Logical operations between the two thresholded images  are done to make the scheme more robust.

 In addition to merging the two thresholded images, a region of interest masking also helps to filter out unwanted pixels.
 Image below shows an example of an image that com